Bubble

 As daytime turns to night, we all feel fright.

 People black and white.
-People left and right.
+People

 Our differences sometimes make us fight.